leon0x01/Uniswap_V1_Learn/README.md

 Constant product market maker

 Automated market maker is a general term that embraces different decentralized market maker algorithms.
 The most popular ones (and those that gave birth to the term) are related to prediction markets - markets that allow to make profit on predictions.
 Uniswap and other on-chain exchanges are a continuation of those algorithms.

+### Correct Pricing Function

+As we know that Uniswap is a constant product market amker, which means it's based on a constant product formula: X*Y = K

+Does this formula produce a better pricing function ?
+Let's see

+The formula states that K remains constant no matter what reserves X and Y are.
+Every trade increases a reserve of either ether or token and decreases a reserve of either token or ether - let's put that logic in a formula:

+(x + delta x)(y - Delta y) = xy

+where delta x is the amount of ethers or tokens we're trading for Delta y and amount of tokens or ethers we're getting in exchange.
+Having this formula we can find Delta Y from above equation